kavhad/dotnet-react-vertical-slice/README.md

 ```

-## Registration Of a Vertical Slice
+## Feature Registration
-The backend of a vertical slice or feature can be registered without any change to the main entry-method.
+The backend part of a feature can be registered without any change to the main entry-method.
 Instead
-registration can be done by convention through a static class with a name that ends with __Startup__ and
+registration is done by assembly scanning classes and methods that adopt following specific convention:

-a static method called __Register__ that takes a single parameter of type __IServiceCollection__ and define certain dependencies.
+A static class with a name that ends with __Startup__ and
-During startup these classes will be scanned from the assembly and invoked so that
+a static method called __Register__ that takes a single parameter of type __IServiceCollection__.
-their services can be registered and bootstrapped, e.g:
+Here's an example with some explanation of what is being registered and why.
 ```csharp
 public static class TodoStartup
 {